Capoeira For Learning Disabilities

 capoeira for Learning disabilities

-At Amazonas Arts, we offer a unique and very special activity to enhance the wellbeing and health of participants.
+At Amazonas Arts, we offer a unique and very special activity to enhance the well-being and health of participants.

-In December 2020, Amazonas Arts were awarded funding by the Brighton City Council to deliver " Covid Recovery Resilience for Learning Disabilities group".
+In December 2020, Amazonas Arts were awarded funding by the Brighton City Council to deliver the " Covid Recovery Resilience for Learning Disabilities group".
 Amazonas Arts are proud to be working side by side with Amaze Sussex in 2021.

 Whilst we have experience working with both children and adults with various special needs, our focus is particularly on teenagers and adults with autism and downs syndrome.
 We have received consistently positive feedback from the organisations we have worked with.